Frequently Asked Questions

 Where is the boat ramp?

-In the early beginnings of the ski club, 8 (one lane) ramps were constructed and scattered around the lake.
-Currently, only 1 ramp is used, and it is located at the Ski Road Parklands within the licenced area on the southern facing bank.
+In the early beginnings of the ski Club, 8 (one lane) ramps were constructed and are scattered around the lake.
+Currently, only 1 ramp is used, and it is located at the Ski Road Parklands within the licence area on the southern facing bank.
 The other 7 ramps are no longer used because they are not close to the wash down station or within the area that LKWSZ is permitted to use under its licence agreement with Seqwater.

-Meetings are held on every second Wednesday of the month (excluding January) from 8pm at the Pine Rivers Rowing Clubhouse, Dayboro Road, Kurwongbah.
+Meetings are held on every second Wednesday of the month (excluding January) at Club Pine Rivers, Francis Rd & Sparkes Rd, Bray Park.

 Does LKWSZ run any events?